sad-gabi/chocola/documentation/01-introduction/01-overview.md

 }
 ```

-Chocola handles the compilation for you, outputting a fully functional web app with vanilla JavaScript—no extra libraries needed.
+Chocola handles the compilation for you, outputting a fully functional web app with vanilla JavaScript — no extra libraries needed.

-Next, you’ll learn how to set up a Chocola project and start baking your own sweet web apps.